philyboysmith/wsrt/content/collections/pages/downs-to-the-sea.md

         content:
           -
             type: text
-            text: 'As one of 6 key partners we have jointly drawn up a bid to the National Lottery Heritage Fund.
+            text: 'This project will launch in spring 2025, thanks to the support of the National Lottery Heritage Fund.
 Big thanks to SDNPA and SDT for organising the partnership and putting in a huge amount of work to pull the bid together!'
       -
         type: paragraph
         content:
           -
             type: text
-            text: "  We’ll hear the outcome in September, and should it be successful we will be employing an officer to work with Parish Councils on river focused projects, as well as an Education Officer who will be able to run sessions with schools to help connect children with the watery habitats on their doorstep.\_\_\_\_"
+            text: "Two Water Champions will join our team - one will work with Parish Councils on river focused projects, and the other with schools and youth groups to help connect children with the watery habitats on their doorstep.\_\_\_\_"
       -
         type: paragraph
         content: